 The children in the resource receive specialist help for their difficulties whilst having the opportunity to integrate into mainstream classes.

-River View also hosts a five place ASC Provision for children with Autistic Spectrum Disorder.
+River View also hosts a ten place ASC Provision for children with Autistic Spectrum Disorder.
 This is led by a specialist teacher and teaching assistant who provide a curriculum that is specific to each child in the unit.
 This is a specialist provision for children in early years and key stage one.
 Children have the opportunity to integrate into some aspects of learning in the mainstream school with support.

 The children in the Language Resource receive intensive teaching from experienced staff as well as speech and language therapy whilst still being part of a mainstream primary school.
 Each resource is staffed by one full time teacher and one or two full time Teaching Assistants.
 Children also receive regular Speech and Language therapy by a speech and language therapist who delivers further specialist support as detailed in the child’s Education, Health Care Plan (EHCP) and Personal Learning Plan (PLP).